 LP: This would have been '68.
 This would have been in '68.
 The spring of '68 because it was starting to turn warm.

 LP: Okay.
 Now, which ties into the assassination of Martin Luther King.
 That was a terrible day.
 We were on campus and people just going crazy.
 Crazy.
-Never forget, I was in the student union and they said “Well Lonnie you gotta make a speech, tell 'em what to do.”
+Never forget, I was in the student union and they said “Well Lonnie you got to make a speech, tell them what to do.”
 That was one of the few points in my life I wasn't sure which way to go.
 You could be pragmatic or you could be militant.
-And as I stood up on the table, I said, first of all, it's – it's horrendous that Dr. King was killed.
+And as I stood up on the table, I said, first of all, it's horrendous that Dr. King was killed.
 Obviously, real sad, and mad about that.
 But.
 We had to be practical here.
 Don't know – how many of y'all own a tank?
 How many of y'all own a bazooka?
 Well they got tanks and they got bazookas.
-If you go out there and get stupid, they gonna use it against you.
+If you go out there and get stupid, they going to use it against you.